Skip to content

 When seen as infrastructure, the conversation shifts from deliverables to capability.
 Infrastructure is shared, strategic, and continuously supported.

-Sam Anderson Director of Design at Intuit From Product Design to owning the experience
+From Product Design to owning the experience

-Section titled “From Product Design to owning the experience”Every organization reaches a point where intent and structure stop matching.
+Every organization reaches a point where intent and structure stop matching.
 Some teams push for quality while others drift.
-The gap often shows up first in brand and marketing design.
-Campaigns multiply, timelines tighten, and quality slides.
-The work gets faster and louder, but less coherent.
-The problem is not talent.
-It’s focus.
-When Brand Design sits under Marketing, brand design becomes a service to campaigns, not a strategic function.
+The gap often shows up first in brand and marketing design: campaigns multiply, timelines tighten, and coherence starts to slip.
+The work gets faster and louder, but the experience fragments.
+The problem isn’t talent.
+It’s incentives.
+When Brand Design sits under Marketing, brand becomes a service to campaigns, not a function that protects the experience.

 When a company decides to split up and separate brand design for everything-else design, it’s usually because of political, inter-personal or efficiency reasons and not because of quality of work.
 Results in low cohesion & mixed messages.

-Rasmus Anderson Founder of Playbit, designer of Inter, Figma, Spotify At Cabify, this was clear.
+At Cabify, this was clear.
 Brand and Marketing Design were shipping fast but without the time or conditions to build quality.
 They were buried in campaign work, forced into short cycles with no space for reflection or structure.

 Product Design, by contrast, had matured.
 We worked from principles and systems.
 The company’s expression no longer felt coherent.
 The product spoke a more refined language; the brand spoke another.